 Rather than trying to outrun the tornado, make a 90-degree turn away from it and get out of its path.
 For a tornado approaching from the driver’s side of the vehicle, for example, the driver would need to continue moving forward to get out of its path.

 Avoid Seeking Shelter Beneath an Overpass

 If you are driving during a tornado, never seek shelter under a bridge or underpass.
-Television footage often depicts people and vehicle sheltering under bridges, but these are actually dangerous places to be.
-Bridges and overpasses can amplify the wind speed outside, creating a vacuum which can increase the risk of damage to you and your vehicle.
+Television footage often depicts people and vehicles sheltering under bridges, but these are actually dangerous places to be.
+Bridges and overpasses can amplify the wind speed outside, creating a vacuum that can increase the risk of damage to you and your vehicle.

 Best Places to Shelter During a Tornado

 When it’s impossible to avoid a tornado, evacuate the vehicle and seek shelter in a sturdy building if possible.
 Some states, such as Kansas, have tornado shelters built along highways to protect motorists caught in storms.

 If sheltering in a building isn’t an option, look for an area nearby that is lower than the level of the roadway, such as a ditch.
 Park the vehicle and lay down in the depression while covering your head with your hands.